-- 4.1 The Council's arrangements for dealing with code of conduct complaints provide that Monitoring Officer ("MO"), in consultation with the appointed Independent Person (IP), shall decide whether or not to investigate a complaint. - 4.2 Councillor Jeal submitted three complaints against Councillor Cunnington. - 4.3 In respect of the first complaint (attached at WC 2), on 2 April 2024, having consulted with two IPs, the MO issued his Decision Notice (attached at WC 3).
-The Decision Notice confirmed the MO's decision to refer the complaint for investigation. - 4.4 In respect of the second complaint (attached at WC 4), on 20 May 2024, having consulted with two IPs, the MO issued his Decision Notices (attached at WC 5).
-The Decision Notice confirmed the MO's decision to refer the complaints for investigation. - 4.5 In respect of the third complaint (attached at WC 6), on 20 May 2024, having consulted with two IPs, the MO issued his Decision Notice (attached at WC 7).
-The Decision Notice confirmed the MO's decision to refer the complaints for investigation. - 4.6 On 28 May 2024, the MO instructed Wilkin Chapman LLP to conduct an investigation into the complaint. - 4.7 Wilkin Chapman LLP is a solicitors' firm based in Lincolnshire and East Yorkshire with a national local government legal practice.
+- 4.1 The Council's arrangements for dealing with code of conduct complaints provide that Monitoring Officer ("MO"), in consultation with the appointed IP, shall decide whether or not to investigate a complaint. - 4.2 On 20 May 2024, having consulted with two IPs, the MO issued his Decision Notice in respect of the complaint.
+The Decision Notice confirmed the MO's decision to refer the complaint for investigation.
+The complaint is attached at WC 2 and the Decision Notice is attached at WC 3. - 4.3 On 28 May 2024, the MO instructed Wilkin Chapman LLP to conduct an investigation into the complaint. - 4.4 Wilkin Chapman LLP is a solicitors' firm based in Lincolnshire and East Yorkshire with a national local government legal practice.
 Work in relation to this investigation was undertaken by Estelle Culligan, Gill Thompson, and Emily Briggs.